-THE SUPERVISED PROFESSIONAL COUNSELING FIELD EXPERIENCE: PRACTICUM AND INTERNSHIP

-Many students who have graduated reflect back on their clinical field placement as being among the most critical components of both their personal and professional development.
-The supervised professional counseling practicum and internship experiences provide students the opportunity to apply counseling theory to direct practice, further develop their clinical knowledge, skills, and abilities, and broaden their professional identity.
+THE SUPERVISED CLINICAL PROFESSIONAL COUNSELING FIELD EXPERIENCE: PRACTICUM AND INTERNSHIP theory to direct practice, further develop their clinical knowledge, skills, and abilities, and broaden their professional identity.
 Because field placements represent new ventures into unknown territory, it is not uncommon for students to experience anxiety and feel unsure of themselves.
 Hopefully, students also realize that moving from the safety of "role-plays" in the classroom to directly counseling people who present real-life recovery and personal growth challenges represents a significant responsibility.
 The on-site supervision and on-campus seminar class provide an excellent opportunity for students to process these feelings.